Preamble

 1.3.

-person may own multiple teams in the same league.
-A single owner may own a team
+teams in the same league.
+A single owner may own a team in each league provided

-in each league provided that a new owner wanting a team shall have precedence
+that a new owner wanting a team shall have precedence over an existing owner

-over an existing owner wanting to add a second team.
-No owner shall be forced
+wanting to add a second team.
+No owner shall be forced to surrender a team

-to surrender a team already under such owner's management to a new owner,
+already under such owner's management to a new owner, however.

 1.4.

-owner shall be admitted to the League if the Commissioner determines that such
+to the League if the Commissioner determines that such person may be unable or

-person may be unable or unwilling to carry out the obligations and responsibilities
+unwilling to carry out the obligations and responsibilities of an owner under

-of an owner under the rules of the League, including the ability to properly
+the rules of the League, including the ability to properly evaluate and

-evaluate and consider trade offers.
+consider trade offers.

 1.5.